• Skip to primary navigation

 So, let's dive in to all things bantams including breeds, care and why you should get some for your flock.

-What Are Bantam Chickens?
+• What are Bantam Chickens?

 There is an official American Bantam Association which lists about 70 breeds (with additional color variations under each breed) which are recognized by their organization.
 The ABA sets forth breeds standards and organizes shows for bantams.

-They do lay smaller eggs than large breed chickens, but can still be good layers.
+• Smaller Eggs - they do lay smaller eggs than large breed chickens, but can still be good layers.
 They will usually lay an egg that is the same percentage smaller in size as they are.

 Really, bantam chickens are good for all the same things that all backyard chickens are.
 They just do it on a smaller scale.